-Respondent Eads took these two basic principles of law and implied in his Memorandum of Law in Support of Motion for Summary Judgment that the MPLA required Petitioner to prove proximate cause by expert testimony.
-(Appx. at 000013).
-However, the MPLA simply does not have that requirement.
+Respondent Eads took these two basic principles of law and he implied in his Memorandum of Law in Support of Motion for Summary Judgment that the MPLA required Petitioner to prove proximate cause by expert testimony.
+Appx. at 000013 (Memorandum of Law in Support of Defendant Kristen P. Eads, M.D.'s Motion for Summary Judgment, p.
+6).
+However, the MPLA simply does not possess such a requirement.
 The MPLA simply requires a plaintiff to prove that the injury alleged was proximately caused by the healthcare provider's breach of the standard of care.
 In other words, a plaintiff must demonstrate that the injury he or she sustained was proximately caused by the negligence of the healthcare provider.